-- Cavern Development In the third quarter of 2021, Keyera placed its 17th storage cavern into service and continued to progress its cavern development program.
-Washing of the 18th storage cavern continued through 2021 and Keyera anticipates it will be available for use in the second half of 2022. - De-Ethanization Keyera's 30,000 Bbls/d de-ethanizer processes ethane-rich streams of NGLs (referred to as C2+ mix) to create specification ethane and an NGL mix that can be fed into the fractionation facilities.
-The de-ethanizer is underpinned by a long term, fee-for-service agreement with a producer in the Alberta Deep Basin region. - Fractionation The total gross fractionation capacity at KFS for NGL streams (referred to as C3+ mix) is 66,200 Bbls/d.
+Cavern Development - In the first quarter of 2023, Keyera placed its 18th storage cavern into service.

+- De-Ethanization Keyera's 30,000 Bbls/d de-ethanizer processes ethane-rich streams of NGLs (referred to as C2+ mix) to create specification ethane and an NGL mix that can be fed into the fractionation facilities.
+The de-ethanizer is underpinned by a long term, fee-for-service agreement with a producer in the Alberta Deep Basin region. - Fractionation The total gross fractionation capacity at KFS for NGL streams (referred to as C3+ mix) is 66,000 Bbls/d.